kartheekakurati/KartheekAkurati/README.md

   | Biomedical File Formats interface | MATLAB |
   | File Analyzer Apps | JavaScript and MATLAB |
   | Wavelet Analysis Apps | JavaScript and MATLAB |

+These gave hand-on experience on Requirements collection, defining MVP and splitting the projects, Beta release, defining multi release plans, NPI cycle, Functional and Achitecture design, and handling and completing multiple projects in a given time frame using freshers, interns.
 <br>

 ## 👩‍💻 About me